Married Tax Credit

 You can claim an Incapacitated Child Tax Credit if you are the parent or guardian of a child who is permanently incapacitated, either physically or mentally and Became so before reaching 21 years of age or becomes permanently incapacitated after reaching the age of 21, but while still in full-time education or while training for a trade or profession for a minimum of 2 years.

-You can also claim the credit for:
+You can also claim the credit for:- A stepchild

-• A formally or informally adopted child
+- A formally or informally adopted child

-• Any child of whom you have custody, who is maintained at your own expense and who is permanently incapacitated
+- Any child of whom you have custody, who is maintained at your own expense and who is permanently incapacitated

 You can claim a credit for more than one child where more than one child is permanently incapacitated.
 Where the child is maintained by one parent only, that parent is entitled to claim the full amount of the tax credit.
 However, where the child is maintained by more than one person, the tax credit is divided between them in proportion to the amount paid by each towards the maintenance of the child.